7 Follow-Up Email Examples After a Job Interview

 Thank you so much for the opportunity to work with your organization.
-It is exactly what I have been aiming for.
-I would really appreciate if you gave me some time to think over your offer.
-I would like to reiterate that I am honored for having been selected by your esteemed organization.
+It’s exactly what I have been looking for.
+I would really appreciate some time to think over your offer.
+Again, I am honored you’ve selected me.
 I understand that you too have time constraints.
 Is it okay if I get back to you next week?

 6. Email to accept an offer

-The coveted job has finally landed in your lap and you are totally impressed with the offer.
+That coveted job has finally landed in your lap and you’re totally on board with the offer.
 All that you need to do now is to accept it.

-Thank you for giving me the opportunity to work with your organization.
-I am excited about your offer and would like to accept the position.
-I look forward to working with such an outstanding team and contribute to its success.
+Thank you for giving me the opportunity to work with your team.
+I’m excited about your offer and would like to accept the position.
+I look forward to working with such an outstanding group and contributing to your success.

 7. Email to decline an offer

-In case you get a better offer than the one you already have at hand, take some time out and write an email to decline the offer.
+If you get a better offer than the one you already have, take some time out and write an email to decline the offer.

-Thank you so much for the offer and an opportunity to work with your firm.
+Thank you so much for the offer and an opportunity to work with your team.
 However, I have decided to accept another competitive offer.
-This was not an easy decision since talking with you and your team members was a great experience.
-But I had to take this decision because [reason].
-Thank you once again for offering me this job.
+This was not an easy decision because talking with you and your team members was a great experience.
+Thank you once again for the offer.

-The follow-up emails that you write after an interview should be extremely professional and precise.
-This is what will make a positive impression on the recruiters and have them remember you for all the right reasons.
+The follow-up emails that you write after an interview should be professional and precise.
+You can make a positive impression on the recruiters and have them remember you for all the right reasons.